ganprad/rentorbuy/README.rst

 The forecasts were generated using Prophet, it's intuitive interface make it a convenient choice to do time-series analysis.
 Altair makes it possible to generate vega-lite charts depicting forecasts.
 These vega-lite charts are then embedded into an interactive map using Folium.
-Please have a look the the notebook containing the code for more information.
+Please have a look at the notebook for code used to generate the map.

 .. image:: folium_vega.gif